FishtownFish wrapped around the rod of AsclepiusMedicine

 Yes, creatine is safe for the kidneys in healthy adults.
 It is one of the most studied supplements in history, with decades of safety data at standard doses.
 People with advanced chronic kidney disease (CKD) should still confirm with their nephrologist before starting, because their kidneys filter creatine differently.

-Likely no, creatine does not cause hair loss for most people.
+Likely not.
 The fear comes from a single 2009 study in rugby players that showed a rise in DHT (a hair-related hormone), and the result has never been reliably reproduced.
 Genetics drive hair loss far more than supplements.

-Yes, you can take creatine with coffee.
+Yes.
 The old idea that caffeine blunts creatine has not held up in modern studies.
-Hot coffee actually helps creatine dissolve completely and removes the gritty texture that some people complain about.
+Hot coffee actually helps creatine dissolve completely and removes the gritty texture some people notice.

-Yes, women can take creatine, and the benefits for strength, bone, and brain are very similar to men.
+Yes, and the benefits for strength, bone, and brain are very similar to men.
 Women tend to start with lower baseline creatine stores, so the response can be quite noticeable.
 The dose is usually 3 to 5 grams per day, the same as men.

 Deep-Dive Questions